mhbahmani/erate/README.md

 <h1 align="center">erate (Exchange Rates)</h1>

-Are you wanna see exchanges rate on your terminal?!
+Do you wanna see exchange rates on your terminal?!
 Give `erate` this honor to do this for you!
-Prices are based on [tgju.org](https://www.tgju.org/)
+Prices are based on [tgju.org](https://www.tgju.org/).

 ## erate; How to install
 ### Automatic